Autodesk-Forge/forge-tutorial-postman/ModelDerivative_07/instructions/task-3_op2.md

    ![Create translation job - Header tab](../images/task3-translation_job_header_tab_op2.png "Create translation job - Header tab")

    Note the `x-ads-force` header parameter, which has been set to `true`.
-Setting this header parameter ensures that the derivatives produced by any previous translation job for this source file is removed.
+Setting this header parameter ensures that the derivatives produced by any previous translation job for this source file are removed.
 This setting is mandatory for generating master views

 3. Click **Send**.
 If the request is successful you should see a screen similar to the following image.